MrWolfZ/Conqueror/recipes/cqs/basics/solving-cross-cutting-concerns/README.md

 // the pipeline builder exposes the service provider from the
 // scope in which the handler is resolved in order to allow you
-// to get any services you need for configuring the pipeline public static void ConfigurePipeline(ICommandPipelineBuilder pipeline) =>
+// to get any services you need for configuring the pipeline public static void ConfigurePipeline(ICommandPipeline<IncrementCounterByCommand, IncrementCounterByCommandResponse> pipeline) =>
     pipeline.Use<DataAnnotationValidationCommandMiddleware>()
             .Use<RetryCommandMiddleware, RetryMiddlewareConfiguration>(
               pipeline.ServiceProvider.GetRequiredService<RetryMiddlewareConfiguration>());